As an Amazon Associate I earn from qualifying purchases.

 Are Tea Bags Edible?

 While tea bags are designed to be food-grade, they are not generally edible.
-The composition of a tea bag can range from paper to food-grade nylon, which, although considered safe for brewing tea, is a form of plastic and not meant for direct consumption.
+The composition of a tea bag can range from paper to food-grade nylon, which, although generally considered safe for brewing tea, is a form of plastic and not meant for direct consumption.